klouisbrother/ba-kyma-prototype/4.3.2_implementation/README.md

 ![](images/02_01_Kyma_CreateNamespace_orders-service.png)

-3. Create a Deployment that provides the microservice definition and enables you to run it on the cluster.
-The Deployment uses the `eu.gcr.io/kyma-project/pr/orders-service:PR-162` image.
-This Docker image exposes the `8080` port on which the related Service is listening.
+3. Create a deployment that provides the microservice definition and enables you to run it on the cluster.
+The deployment uses the `eu.gcr.io/kyma-project/pr/orders-service:PR-162` image.
+This Docker image exposes on port `8080` on which the related service is listening.

 ```
 kubectl apply -f https://raw.githubusercontent.com/kyma-project/examples/master/orders-service/deployment/orders-service-deployment.yaml